dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

     - Make sure you see the `Set as default branch` dropdown menu item in branch management
   - Make sure you have permissions to manage pipeline's settings in the AzDO portal
 - Have permissions to manage branches and branch policies in GitHub for your repo
-- Are admin of the repository on the the [Microsoft Open Source portal](https://repos.opensource.microsoft.com/)
-  - Verify that you see the default branch renaming form at `https://repos.opensource.microsoft.com/dotnet/repos/[REPO_NAME]/defaultBranch/`
 - Are aware of any custom hard-coded references to the `master` branch inside of your repository
   - Non-Arcade related, only specific to your repository
   - These can be some custom build scripts, documentation, makefiles...